symbolize-app/symbolize/rfc/backpressure.md

 - Always check ready promise before writing
   - Ensures not writing past high water mark

+# Rust

+## `futures::stream::Stream`

+- Used for all Tokio network streams
+- Used for all memory-based channels
+- Completely poll-based
+- Slow consumer will automatically trigger producer backpressure
+  - Either to stop producing or stop buffering data
+- After an initial poll, the stream can wake up the poller later when data is ready
+  - This will cause the poller to retry
+- No buffering by default
+  - So if there's a chain of stream processors, all stages needs to be ready simultaneously for the stream to run
+- Many combinators available for combining and transforming streams

+## `async_stream::stream!`

+- Macro for easily creating new streams with async/await and `yield`
+- No custom structs needed

 # Linux

 Socket receive and send buffer sizes are [tunable](https://man7.org/linux/man-pages/man2/setsockopt.2.html) per socket.